zoni/Pikachoun-Clothing-blogging-platform/README.md

 A rake task, `rake tests` has been provided which runs both of these testsuites for you.
 You can also use the individual `rake serverspec` and `rake pytest` to run them individually.

+*Note: It is assumed that the sample config and database are installed*

 A note on Varnish caching
 -------------------------